Patenting Nanotechnology Inventions

 Patent Examination Challenges

 Examiner often faces difficulties in Nontechnology patents due to the specific knowledge required.
-The overlap with other scientific fields like Physics, Chemistry, Biology, and Engineering means that Nanotechnology demands deep and broad knowledge.
+The overlap with other scientific fields like Physics, Chemistry, Biology and Engineering mean that Nanotechnology demands deep and broad knowledge.
 This can lead to inconsistencies in different jurisdictions in patentability decisions.

 Future Trends in Nanotechnology Patenting